d-w-d/python-project-template/README.md

 These are the VSCode plugins that I recommend no matter what languages you plan to work with:

 - Trailing Spaces
 - Git Lens
 - Rainbow Brackets
 - Rainbow Indent
 - Better Comments

 ## Python Development

-In addition to the general set-up recommendations given above, I'll now describe the extensions, scripts, configuration files and directory structure that I recommend whenever starting out on a python project.
-The idea of such a template repository is that you can simply run `git clone` in order to get going quickly and productively with a python project.
+In addition to the general set-up recommendations given above, I'll now describe the extensions, scripts, configuration files and directory structure that I recommend when starting out on a python project, and as embodied in this repo.
+The idea of such a template repository is that you can simply run `git clone [this repo url on github]` in order to get going quickly and productively with a python project.

-### Scripts, scripts, scripts
+### Scripting

-I highly recommend that you write scripts liberally when developing code.
+I recommend that you write scripts liberally when developing code.
 Any command or sequence of commands that you expect to perform routinely -- even if they seem trivial -- are best committed to a script.
 Why?
+Three resons:

-First, even if the commands that you use to operate the code seem trivial now, they may not seem at all trivial when you come back to the code in a year.
-Second, others who use your code will be able to operate your codebase far more quickly and intelligently if you leave them scripts.
+1. Even if the commands that you use to operate the code seem trivial to you now, they may not seem at all trivial when you come back to the code in the future.
+2. Others who use your code will be able to operate your codebase far more quickly and intelligently if you leave them scripts.
+3. Scripts also provide a sensible place to put comments to make the operation of your code base clear and consistent.

-So choose a shell and commit yourself to attaining a blackbelt at that art form.
-I chose \`bash\`.
+So choose a shell and commit yourself to attaining a black belt at that art form.
+This repo uses \`bash\`.

 By convention, I reserve the underscore '\_' as my script-name prefix, and I like to give my scripts lengthy names so its clear what they're all about.

-### Installing Python and Using Virtual Environments
+### Python3 Executable, Virtual Environments & Package Management

 #### Python Version 3.5+

 This repo is designed for starting NEW python projects following guidelines and constraints for python 3.5 or higher.
-If your goal is take legacy code and integrate it with python3 scripts within this template project, then you have two basic approaches:
+If your goal is take legacy code in python2 and integrate it with python3 scripts within this template project, then you have two basic approaches:

 - launch your e.g. legacy python2 script(s) as a shell process as suggested [here](https://stackoverflow.com/a/42229700/8620332) (recommended);
 - undertake a painful rehabilitation of your legacy code so that it is python3-compliant as outlined [here](https://docs.python.org/3/howto/pyporting.html) (not recommended).

+If you want to run your project with a specific version of python, e.g. python3.6, then it's best to install that version directly using the main package manager on your OS (homebrew, apt, yum, etc.).
+If that is not an option, then the next-best optiuon is to use the [pyenv](https://github.com/pyenv/pyenv) tool.
+In any case, I recommend getting the latest version of python3, which will be available from your OS package manager.

+Once installed on your OS, locate your python3 executable and use the full path to that executable to set the env variable `PYTHON_3_5_OR_HIGHER` in your `.env` file (see below).

-#### Virtual Environment
+#### Virtual Environments

-Python has been around a while (since the early 90s) and so its many ways of managing executable versions and python packages has evolved into a confusing ecosystem of competing tools (`virtualenv`, `pipenv`, `pyvenv`, `venv`, `conda`, etc.) each claiming to be 'the right way'.
+Python has been around a while (since the early 90s) and so its many ways of managing executable versions and packages has evolved into a confusing ecosystem of competing tools (`virtualenv`, `pipenv`, `pyvenv`, `venv`, `conda`, etc.) each claiming to be 'the right way'.

-The approach taken is based on the [official python recommendation](https://docs.python.org/3/library/venv.html) to use the `venv` module when using python 3.6 or higher.
-I highly recommend you _memorize_ the following sequence as part of your python know-how:
+The approach taken here is based on the [official python recommendation](https://docs.python.org/3/library/venv.html) to use the `venv` module when using python 3.6 or higher.
+I highly recommend you _memorize_ the following sequence as part of your general python know-how:

 ```bash
     cd my_new_python_project